ethyca/fidesops/docs/fidesops/docs/guides/masking_strategies.md

 specified length.
 If format preservation is specified, for example, we still want to know that an email was an email, we might tack on an email-like suffix.

-Note the arguments to the __init__ method - there is a field configuration of type `RandomStringMaskingConfiguration`.
+Note the arguments to the __init__ method - there is a field configuration of type `RandomStringMaskingConfiguration` - and this configuration class is also referenced by the strategy's `configuration_model` class variable.
 This is the configuration for the masking strategy.
 It is used to house the options specified by the client as well as any defaults that should be applied in their absence.
 All configuration classes extend from the `MaskingConfiguration` class.

-### Integrate the masking strategy factory
+### Register the masking strategy

-In order to leverage an implemented masking strategy, the `MaskingStrategy` subclass must be registered with the `MaskingStrategyFactory`.
+In order to leverage an implemented masking strategy, the `MaskingStrategy` subclass must be registered with the centralized `StrategyFactory`.
 To register a new `MaskingStrategy`, use the `register` decorator on the `MaskingStrategy` subclass definition, as shown in the above example.

-The value passed as the argument to the decorator must be the registered name of the `MaskingStrategy` subclass.
-This is the same value defined by [callers](#using-fidesops-as-a-masking-service) in the `"masking_strategy"."strategy"` field.
+You must use the `name` class variable of your `MaskingStrategy` subclass to provide its registered name.
+This is the same value that will be provided by [callers](#using-fidesops-as-a-masking-service) in the `"masking_strategy"."strategy"` field.